-Cybersecurity and Privacy.
-The NAIC has adopted an Insurance Data Security Model Law, requires insurers, insurance producers and other entities required to be licensed under state insurance laws to comply with certain requirements under state insurance laws, such as developing and maintaining a written information security program, conducting risk assessments and overseeing the data security practices of third-party vendors and meeting expanded breach notification requirements.
+The NAIC adopted an Insurance Data Security Model Law in 2017 that requires insurers, insurance producers and other entities required to be licensed under state insurance laws to comply with certain requirements under state insurance laws, such as developing and maintaining a written information security program, conducting risk assessments overseeing the data security practices of third party service providers and meeting expanded breach notification requirements.
 This model law has been adopted in states in which our U.S. subsidiaries are licensed and operate.
 In addition, certain state insurance regulators are developing or have developed regulations that may impose regulatory requirements relating to cybersecurity on insurance and reinsurance companies (potentially including insurance and reinsurance companies that are not domiciled, but are licensed, in the relevant state).
-Many regulators, including the Federal Trade Commission ("FTC"), the New York Department of Financial Services ("NYDFS"), and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC"), have issued new guidance on managing cybersecurity risks which expand existing regulatory requirements.
-Additional guidance and rules relating cybersecurity that are applicable to us are expected, especially from NYDFS.
+Many regulators, including the Federal Trade Commission ("FTC"), the New York Department of Financial Services ("NYDFS"), and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC"), have issued new guidance on managing cybersecurity risks (or amended existing regulations) that expand existing regulatory requirements.